NasenGolem7442/javaUtils/README.md

   <version>[latest_version_id_here]</version>
 </dependency>
 ```
 Now you can use my Java Utilities.
-Read the JavaDocs for detailed explanation of the functionality.
+Read the JavaDocs for detailed explanation of the features.